Neat Ripple Socks – free pattern and tutorial

 There was something almost hypnotic about crocheting the blanket, creating those dips and hills, and I knew that knitting a sock in the same pattern would have the same wonderful effect.
 So I looked around at various patterns but didn’t see anything that really fitted the bill.
 Not the way that I’d imagined them in my head, and not the way I wanted them to fit my feet.

-In the end, I decided to make my own Neat Ripple socks, basing it on the crochet stitch pattern that I used for the blanket and my basic sock pattern.
+In the end, I decided to make my own Neat Ripple socks, basing it on the crochet stitch pattern that I used for the blanket and my Basic 4ply Socks pattern.
 You’ll be pleased to know that Lucy’s given her seal of approval to their name and here they are!

 What do you think?
 Suitably ripply?

 I just love the way the yarn creates sock waves, and they’re super-simple to make with no complicated pattern stitches to remember.
 I think self-striping sock yarn is my very favourite sort of sock yarn.
 Sometimes there’s a tiny picture on the ball band of how the stripes will turn out, and sometimes there’s no picture and it’s a surprise.
 Woolly surprises are a nice kind of surprise.
 Plus, I never have to worry about which colours to put together, or about ends to weave in or that I’m going to feel the join as the colours just blend together and come out of the ball as they were dyed.
 Magic!